ovh/public-cloud-examples/containers-orchestration/managed-kubernetes/use-public-cloud-load-balancer/private_lb/readme.md

 `service.beta.kubernetes.io/openstack-internal-load-balancer: "true"`

 ## Specify the private IP
-You need to provide a PortI
+You need to provide a PortID and to set it on the `loadbalancer.openstack.org/port-id` annotation.

 1. Create a OpenStack port and use this as LB Ip address